 UV Index and Tanning: Complete Guide

-The UV Index is calculated on a scale from 0 to 10, with the latter representing the highest risk (and in some areas, with it going even higher!).
-In today’s guide, we will learn to understand the various UV Index numbers, how each level influences tanning, and much more.
+The UV Index is calculated on a scale from 0 to 11+, with the latter representing the highest, most extreme risk.
+In today’s guide, we will learn to understand the various UV Index numbers, how each level influences tanning, how to stay safe, and much more.

-The main reason why this UV index exists is to help you understand how risky (or safe) it is to spend time out in the sun.
-We all want that perfect sun-kissed glow, but the line between “healthy tan” and sunburn (or worse) isn’t always obvious.
+So the main reason why this UV index exists is to help you understand how risky (or safe) it is to spend time out in the sun.
+We all want that perfect sun-kissed glow, but know that there is no such thing as a “healthy tan,” and also that sunburn (or worse) isn’t always obvious.

-The higher the UV index, the less time you should spend in the sun without additional protection (like sunscreen).
+The bottom line: the higher the UV index, the less time you should spend in the sun without additional protection (like sunscreen).

 woman getting a tan at the beach